 Faculty proposing the addition of a new course will fill out a Proposal for New Course form and sign it.
 Copies of the proposal will be distributed to all members of the academic department where the course will be taught, and a meeting will be held to discuss the proposal.
 After the proposal has been discussed in the academic department, the faculty member will submit it to the Instructional Programs/Curriculum Committee.
 The Instructional Programs/Curriculum Committee will set a meeting date and distribute a copy of the Proposal for New Course form to all members of the faculty as part of the agenda for the meeting.

-The Instructional Programs/Curriculum Committee will approve or disapprove the proposed course, and submit the recommendation to the Dean of Faculty.
-The Dean of Faculty will recommend to the President either approval, with any appropriate modifications, or disapproval of the course.
+The Instructional Programs/Curriculum Committee will approve or disapprove the proposed course, and submit the recommendation to the Chief Academic Officer.
+The Chief Academic Officer will recommend to the President either approval, with any appropriate modifications, or disapproval of the course.